AustinMusuya/personal-finance-tracker/README.md

-# 💰 Personal Finance Tracker
+# 💰 Personal Finance Tracker CLI

-This is a simple **Personal Finance Tracker** built using Python.
+This is a simple command-line tool, **Personal Finance Tracker** built using Python.
 It allows users to:

 - Record income and expense transactions.
 - View summaries within a selected date range.